VladSarm/acrobot-backstepping-control/README.md

 ### Control Strategy in Detail

-#### 1. Energy-Based Swing-Up Control
+#### 1. Backstepping Swing-Up Control

-The energy-based controller works by:
+The backstepping controller works by:
 - Calculating the total energy of the system
 - Comparing it to the target energy at the upright position
 - Applying torque to regulate the energy to the target value